jackbandy/citizen-browser-widely-viewed-content/README.md

 # Citizen Browser: Facebook's Top Content

+## Demonstration Fork for Privacy-Enhancing Data Science

+The goal of this fork is to create synthetic data representing impressions / visits, and then use this data to demonstrate privacy-ehnancing data science.

+---

 This repository contains data from the story "[Facebook Isn’t Telling You How Popular Right-Wing Content Is on the Platform](https://themarkup.org/citizen-browser/2021/11/18/facebook-isnt-telling-you-how-popular-right-wing-content-is-on-the-platform)" from from our series, [Citizen Browser](https://themarkup.org/citizen-browser/).

 The calculations underlying the article are detailed in our methodology, "[How We Investigated Facebook's Most Popular Content](https://themarkup.org/show-your-work/2021/11/18/how-we-investigated-facebooks-most-popular-content